What happens when you type a URL in the browser and press enter?

 2. The browser checks the cache for a DNS record to find the corresponding IP address of maps.google.com.

 DNS(Domain Name System) is a database that maintains the name of the website (URL) and the particular IP address it links to.
 Every single URL on the internet has a unique IP address assigned to it.
 The IP address belongs to the computer which hosts the server of the website we are requesting to access.
-For an example, www.google.com has an IP address of 220.127.116.11.
-So if you’d like you can reach www.google.com by typing http://18.104.22.168 on your browser.
-DNS is a list of URLs and their IP addresses just like how a phone book is a list of names and their corresponding phone numbers.
+For example, www.google.com has an IP address of 220.127.116.11.
+So if you’d like, you can reach www.google.com by typing http://18.104.22.168 on your browser.
+DNS is a list of URLs, and their IP addresses, like how a phone book is a list of names and their corresponding phone numbers.

-The main purpose of DNS is human-friendly navigation.
-You can easily access a website by typing the correct IP address for it on your browser but imagine having to remember different sets of numbers for all the websites we regularly access?
-Therefore, it is easier to remember the name of the website using an URL and let DNS do the work for us with mapping it to the correct IP.
+The primary purpose of DNS is human-friendly navigation.
+You can easily access a website by typing the correct IP address for it on your browser, but imagine having to remember different sets of numbers for all the sites we regularly access?
+Therefore, it is easier to remember the name of the website using a URL and let DNS do the work for us by mapping it to the correct IP.

 ● First, it checks the browser cache.
 The browser maintains a repository of DNS records for a fixed duration for websites you have previously visited.
 So, it is the first place to run a DNS query.

 ● Second, the browser checks the OS cache.
 If it is not in the browser cache, the browser will make a system call (i.e., gethostname on Windows) to your underlying computer OS to fetch the record…